 As a parent- well, I just hate homework for the regular reasons.
 Mostly because my kid doesn’t want to do it, but I’ve got to make her.

-If you find yourself in need of primary homework help, know that you’re not alone.
+If you find yourself in need of kindergarten homework help, know that you’re not alone.
 Here’s some advice from me, both as a parent and teacher, that can help end your homework battles once and for all.

 This post contains affiliate links.
 You can read more details at our legal page.
 Thanks for supporting The Salty Mamas!